 What’s your personality type?
-ESTP, INTJ, INFJ or something else?
-If it all sounds familiar to you, it’s because you likely have taken or heard about the Myers–Briggs Type Indicator (MBTI) before.
-In fact, MBTI is possibly the world’s most popular and widely used personality assessment; with roughly 2 million people taking it annually.
-It’s the most (over)hyped assessment too.
+ESTP, INTJ, INFJ, or maybe something else?
+If it all sounds familiar to you, most likely you have taken or heard about the Myers–Briggs Type Indicator (MBTI) model before.
+In fact, MBTI is possibly the world’s most popular and widely used personality assessment; roughly 2 million people take it annually.
+It is the most (over)hyped assessment, too.

 A popular test that is disregarded by psychologists

-The MBTI was created by 2 Americans, Katharine Cook Briggs and her daughter Isabel Briggs Myers, during World War II, and is based on a 1920s’ theory proposed by Carl Gustav Jung, a Swiss psychiatrist and psychotherapist.
-By answering a list of 88 or 93 questions, depending on the version, MBTI’s participants can be grouped into 16 personality types.
+The MBTI was created by two Americans, Katharine Cook Briggs and her daughter, Isabel Briggs Myers, during World War II.
+The model was based on a 1920s theory proposed by Carl Gustav Jung, a Swiss psychiatrist and psychotherapist.
+By answering a list of 88 to 93 questions, MBTI’s participants can be grouped into 16 personality types.

-The test is frequently used for a wide variety of applications in education, recruitment, career counselling, corporate training, professional and personal development.
-89 of the Fortune 100 companies, along with about 200 US federal government agencies are using this test for assessing their employees and job candidates.
+The test is frequently applied in education, recruitment, career counselling, corporate training, and professional and personal development.
+89 of the Fortune 100 companies, along with about 200 US federal government agencies, are using this test to assess their employees and job candidates.
 The MBTI has been translated and adapted into over 20 languages.
 CPP, the company that administers and markets the test, makes a healthy $20 million in revenues annually.

-Why do psychologists unanimously disapprove such a popular personality test?
+Why do psychologists unanimously disapprove of such a popular personality test?

 Unsupported theoretical foundations